guiomarpescador/guiomarpescador.github.io/_news/neurips.md

 related_posts: false
 ---

-Lightning talk at **NeurIPS 2024 Bayesian Decision-making and Uncertainty Workshop** on adaptive model size for continual Gaussian Processes! ⚡
+Lightning talk at **NeurIPS 2024 Bayesian Decision-making and Uncertainty Workshop** on adaptive model size for continual Gaussian Processes.